Explore Las Vegas

 Address: Imperial Palace Casino, 3535 South Las Vegas Boulevard Las Vegas

-With over 250 classic antique cars on display (all available for purchase), the Imperial Palace Auto Collection is an absolute must for car enthusiasts.
+With more than 250 classic antique cars on display (all available for purchase), the Imperial Palace Auto Collection is an absolute must for car enthusiasts.
 It is actually part of a larger collection and cars are rotated in and out of the showroom on a regular basis; once a car is sold it is replaced by another.
-Exhibited are rare models, racecars, muscle cars, touring roadsters and dozens of vehicles once owned by the rich and famous.
+Exhibited are rare models, race cars, muscle cars, touring roadsters and dozens of vehicles once owned by the rich and famous.
+Claiming to be the one of the largest as well as the best collection of classic cars in the world, this vast showroom is heaven for petrol-heads and a very popular tourist attraction in Vegas.<br /><br />

 Fremont Street Experience